web

 You can book our First Aid at Work courses online.
 All our courses can be booked with the team on 0300 777 2717 or via commercialtraining@neas.nhs.uk

-From 26 July 2021, we are moving all of our training to a brand new facility located at Dukesway Court, Team Valley, Gateshead.
-Our new building has been designed specifically for us and will support us in our mission to deliver the highest quality training and education across the region.
+Our building has been designed specifically for us and will support us in our mission to deliver the highest quality training and education across the region.

-All our First Aid at Work courses and our Immediate Emergency Care course are Ofqual regulated qualifications.
+All our First Aid at Work courses, Immediate Emergency Care (IEC) courses and FREC courses are Ofqual regulated qualifications.

 You will need to register online if you are booking a course through our website.
 You can register here.

-Our office is open Monday to Friday from 9am to 5pm.
+Our Office is open Monday – Friday from 8:30am – 4pm

 Yes, you will receive email confirmation once your booking has been made.